openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 record Pear(String variety) implements Fruit {}
 ```

-If the `switch` above is also recompiled, the compiler realizes that `Pear` is
+If the `switch` above is also recompiled, the compiler realizes that `Pear` values
-not covered by a `case`.
+are not covered by a `case`.
 Because the `switch` is no longer exhaustive, it no
 longer compiles.
 While this might at first seem "bad", this is actually
 very good!
 When the `switch` was written, the developer intent was "I have
 covered all the fruits."
 The compiler was able to validate the developer
 intent, ensuring that all fruits are indeed covered.
 And when the world of
 fruits changes in a way that invalidates the original developer intent, the
-developer is notified of this change so that the code can be adjusted to meet
+developer is notified of this change so that the `switch` can be adjusted to meet
 the new reality.

-In this case, adding a `case Pear p` brings the code back into consistency with
-its intent -- covering all the fruits.
+Adding `case Pear p` brings the code back into consistency with its intent: covering all the fruits.

 In the meantime, it is possible (if the `switch` is not recompiled) that a
 `Pear` value matches no `case` at run time, causing the `switch` to throw